nodalida2021/nodalida2021.github.io/cfp.md

 * demonstration papers on software or resource demonstrations, e.g. of systems, interfaces, infrastructures, data collections, or annotations.

-Appendices (if part of a paper) should come after the references, and do not count towards the page limit.
-Appendices are material that can be read, and include lemmas, formulas, proofs, and tables that are not critical to the reading and understanding of the paper.

 We particularly encourage the submission of papers on completed or on-going work, where the first author is a Master or PhD student.
 This should be indicated at submission time by adding the keyword STUDENTS.